Scaling a PropTech Startup from 3 to 15 Engineers

 - Technical debt from early-stage shortcuts was slowing every new feature

-They tried hiring in London.
-After 2 months and 30+ interviews, they'd hired zero engineers.
-Senior full-stack developers in London command £90,000–£120,000, and competition from fintech and big tech made recruitment nearly impossible for a Series A startup.
+Hiring in London is notoriously difficult.
+After 2 months and 30+ interviews, zero engineers hired.
+Senior full-stack developers in London command GBP90,000-GBP120,000, and competition from fintech and big tech makes recruitment nearly impossible for a Series A startup.

 Our Approach